rcottinet/nest-mixins/README.md

 # NestJS Mixins Example

-A simple example project demonstrating how to use **TypeScript mixins** with NestJS for entities and services.
+A simple example project to explore and demonstrate how to use **TypeScript mixins** with NestJS (at least for for entities).

-Here I'm using `typeorm` with `sqlite`

 ## What is this?